nylas/nylas-mail/packages/cloud-api/README.md

   1. Go to Console -> Home -> IAM -> Users -> {{Your Name}} ->
      Security Credentials and click **Create access key**.

-     Note that your private key will only be shown unpon creation!
+     Note that your private key will only be shown upon creation!
 If you've lost your private key you have to deactivate your old key and create a new one.